XWasHere/Goob-Station/Content.Goobstation.Shared/CurrencyStore/README.md

   - [x] Remove SharedCurrencyStoreManager entirely.
 The server and client have completely different needs.
 - [ ] Autocomplete for the token and permanentitem commands that filter out permanent items and tokens respectively.
 - [ ] Try to split up items and permanent items (DO: Holy Shit)
-- [ ] Maybe give conditions and effects player sessions instead of NetUserIds?
-A lot of things will need to get the player entity.
-It's easier this way.
+- [ ] Fix slop database code that allocates a massive list for no reason.
-  - Maybe don't do this, they won't have it when this is modified to use EntityEffects.
+- [ ] Make docs pr that:
-- [ ] Split up CurrencyStoreSystem and CurrencyStoreManager as partial classes.
+    - [ ] Explains how to add conditions and effects
-- [ ] Explain in this document how to add conditions and effects
+    - [ ] Explains how to utilize permanent items in other systems
-- [ ] Explain in this document how to utilize permanent items in other systems
+    - [ ] Explains how to make new categories in YAML
-- [ ] Explain in this document how to make new categories in YAML
+    - [ ] Explains how to make new vouchers in YAML
-- [ ] Explain in this document how to make new vouchers in YAML
+    - [ ] Explains how to make new items in YAML
-- [ ] Explain in this document how to make new items in YAML
+- [ ] Kill OptionalAbstractTypeSerializer with fire.

 ## NOTES